Why Do Fireflies Glow? Learn About Lightning Bugs

 • They like meadows and marshes and fields and prefer cool, damp, dim conditions.

-• They rely on that habitat remaining undisturbed for the year or more.
+• They rely on that habitat remaining undisturbed for a year or more.
 It takes them to complete their life cycles, which is why their habitat can easily disrupted by logging and development.
 Unfortunately, many wingless species can’t disperse any further than they can walk, so they can’t easily re-establish.
 Habitat destruction is one of the greatest threats to fireflies.

 • Try to find an area with very little light pollution: a meadow, the edge of a forest, or even your backyard if you don’t live in an urban area.
 Also, keep the outdoor lighting at your home dim.